danielvflores/danielvflores/README.md

 I'm a constant learner in the world of programming, always striving to improve my skills day by day.
 I'm especially interested in software architecture, API design, and database management.

-## 🛠️ Technologies I’m fairly proficient in
+## 🛠️ Technologies I have experience with

 - **JavaScript**
 - **TypeScript**